Lakes and Beaches Near Cincinnati

 Local Tips:

-• Hueston Woods Lodge offers cabins rentals around the lake.
+- Hueston Woods Lodge offers cabin rentals around the lake.
 It makes an excellent base for exploring more of nearby Preble County.

 Rocky Fork Lake

 Rocky Fork is one Ohio lake that makes a great weekend getaway!
 This particular lake is in southwest Ohio, which is popular with boaters.
-There are two beach areas found at Rocky Fork offering 800 ft of lake access for swimming.
+Two beach areas are found at Rocky Fork, offering 800 ft of lake access for swimming.
 Pets are not permitted on the beaches.

 Playgrounds are at both the north and south beaches and picnic tables.

-Rocky Fork offers a marina with boat rentals that includes pontoon boats.
+Rocky Fork offers a marina with boat rentals that include pontoon boats.
 Boat rentals are on a first-come, first-serve basis.

-There are not many hiking options available at this park, as the main feature is the massive 2,080-acre lake.
+Few hiking options are available at this park, as the main feature is the massive 2,080-acre lake.
 Fishing is another popular activity to do at Rocky Fork.

 Local Tips: